omgnetwork/omgnetwork.github.io/docs/challenges.md

 sidebar_label: Challenging Exits
 ---

-The process of challenging exits takes place during a challenge period after an exit has been started.
-The challenge period exists to provide time for other users to disprove the canonicity of the transaction if the transaction is dishonest.
-Based on the type of exit, the finalization time may differ.
+The process of challenging exits takes place during a defined challenge period after an exit has started.
+The challenge period exists to provide time for other users to challenge dishonest exits.

+## Lifecycle

+1. Standard exit or in-flight exit started.
+2. Challenge period is started, and if a dishonest exit takes place the Watcher will report it.
+3. Users on the network challenge and respond to reported byzantine events.
+4. Challenge period expires and honest exits without any challenges can be processed and released.
+Users who have successfully responded to byzantine events will be rewarded their bond, and any dishonest exits will be cancelled.

 ## Finalization Time

-All exits must wait at least the Minimum Finalization Period (MFP), to always have the challenge period.
+The scheduled finalization time is the time when the challenge period of an exit expires and the exit can be processed.
+The calculation of this time will differ depending on a few variables.
+All exits must wait at least the Minimum Finalization Period (MFP).
+This is hard coded into the `Plasma Framework` contract.
 Freshly exited UTXOs must wait an additional Required Exit Period (REP), counting from their submission to the root chain contract.

-Example values for these exit waiting periods:
-MFP - 1 week
-REP - 1 week

 This table describes the scheduled finalization time calculation for different types of exits: